CypRiv/genal/README.md

 > **Note:**
->Here as well you have the option to use proxies for the instruments that are not present in the outcome data:
 >
 > Here as well you have the option to use proxies for the instruments that are not present in the outcome data:
 >